In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 Studies estimate that employees spend around 23 hours weekly in meetings, with more than half of that time considered unproductive.
 Employees spend nearly a third of their workweek in meetings that do not generate meaningful outcomes.
 (One meeting costs the equivalent of 34 years of work yearly!)

 It's not just the time spent in meetings alone.
-Mihaly Csikszentmihalyi's Flow theory shows that we do our best work in blocks of uninterrupted time, making us much happier as employees.
+Mihaly Csikszentmihalyi's Flow theory shows that we do our best work in blocks of uninterrupted time, key to happiness at work.
 But constant meetings make achieving flow and having deep work time tough.

 Our meeting culture significantly reduces our ability to focus and concentrate.
 Did you know it takes 23 minutes to recover from every interruption?

-A packed meeting schedule with unnecessary meetings negatively impacts employees in many ways.
-In a study by Benjamin Laker reported by Harvard Business Review, employee productivity was 71% higher when meetings were reduced by 40%.
+A packed meeting schedule with unnecessary team meetings negatively impacts employees in many ways.
+In a study by Benjamin Laker, reported by Harvard Business Review, employee productivity was 71% higher when meetings were reduced by 40%.